BurningApparatus/inse/README.md

 I also wrote the interpreter in 2 days so that may explain a lot (feel free to rewrite a better version)

+I also really needed to put this somewhere, but the code itself is stored in address 99, so any inse program can become a quine if you add `out &99&` to the end :)

 ## Documentation
 Proceed with caution
 ### Data types
 * Integer - defined between forward slashes e.g `/150/` `/13/` `/-36/` `/+4731/`
 * String - defined between square brackets `[hello world]` `[set /13/ &13&]`
 * Memory address/pointer - defined between ampersands `&7&` `&35&` `&99&`
+Comments are defined in between # symbols (this can also be used for block comments). `# this is a comment #`

 ### Commands
 * out - out (any type)